Lelland History, Family Crest & Coats of Arms

 The first record of the family was actually found in neighbouring Yorkshire when Johannes Leyland was listed in the Yorkshire Poll Tax Rolls of 1379.

 Leyland Motors Limited, the British vehicle manufacturer of lorries, buses and trolleybuses was based in Leyland, Lancashire.
 Founded in 1896, the original company is now defunct.

 Early History of the Lelland family

 This web page shows only a small excerpt of our Lelland research.
-Another 158 words (11 lines of text) covering the years 1210, 1679, 1670, 1503, 1552, 1691 and 1766 are included under the topic Early Lelland History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1210, 1679, 1670, 1503, 1552, 1691 and 1766 are included under the topic Early Lelland History in all our PDF Extended History products and printed products wherever possible.